-Around half of Europeana’s digital records are now available in open licensing formats, primed for creative re-use.
+Around half of Europeana’s digital records now have open licences and so can be used and re-used in new and creative ways.
 And that’s only the start.
 Opening up cultural collections has already released powerful benefits for Europeana and its partners.
 By following suit, your organisation can:

 Find out more in the Rijksmuseum case study.

 If we want people to make new and exciting things out of our cultural heritage material, we must provide not just open data, but high quality open data.

 We see how true this is every day.